tonigoodier/tonigoodier.github.io/_posts/2018-11-6-what-do-i-do?.md

 The data the Ag1000G are releasing as parts of their phase 3 release will form the basis for the analyses throughout my PhD.

+### This is still a work in progress and should be completed soon.